 “I commence with the redemption of the human race and find myself entrenched in the munitions business… We aim to thrive.
 Our neighbours harbour intentions for our demise.”
 Quotes from Golda’s Balcony

-Yesterday, the LAJ film festival screened, online, Golda’s Balcony, the one-woman play, which has now become a film.
-There was also a 90-minute interview by Hilary Helstein with Tovah Feldshuh, the actress who plays Golda.
+The LAJ film festival presented an online screening of “Golda’s Balcony,” a compelling one-woman play now transformed into a film.
+The event included a 90-minute interview by Hilary Helstein with Tovah Feldshuh, the actress portraying Golda.

 The play is a powerful exploration of Golda Meir’s multifaceted character—mother, wife, fervent Zionist, and the Prime Minister of Israel during the tumultuous Yom Kippur War in 1973.
 Central to the narrative is examining the war’s impact and the challenging decisions Golda faced.

 Through its portrayal of leadership challenges, the play vividly resurrects history.
 The pivotal question arises: Will Golda employ the secret weapon, and what internal struggles torment her during these critical moments?
 In the interview, Tovah delves into her personal history, research, and active role in shaping this artistic endeavour—fine-tuning the play and developing the character with remarkable skill.